 Ben Chambers, Benny Droscher, Justin Eagle, Katherine Gardner, Ally Mellor, Rennard Milner, Darren Norman, Linda Persson, Natasha Rees, Karen Tang and John Wallbank

-A group exhibition with work by Ben Chambers, Benny Droscher, Justin Eagle, Katherine Gardner, Ally Mellor, Rennard Milner, Darren Norman, Linda Persson, Natasha Rees, Karen Tang and John Wallbank.
+A group exhibition at VITRINE Project Space with work by Ben Chambers, Benny Droscher, Justin Eagle, Katherine Gardner, Ally Mellor, Rennard Milner, Darren Norman, Linda Persson, Natasha Rees, Karen Tang and John Wallbank.
 The exhibition TWIG presents the works of these eleven artists exploring how the Romantic dream of a correspondence with Nature might live on.

 In what way does our relationship with Nature now manifest itself?
 Do we question our dependence on it and in what ways can the exchange between Nature and Culture be translated through an artwork?